iggygolo/tsunami/src/docs/EditingAndDeletion.md

-# Editing and Deletion for NIP-54 Podcast Episodes
+# Editing and Deletion for NIP-54 Podcast Releases

-This document explains how episode editing and deletion work in the PODSTR implementation using NIP-54 (`kind:54`) podcast episodes.
+This document explains how release editing and deletion work in the PODSTR implementation using NIP-54 (`kind:54`) podcast releases.

 ## Overview

-Since NIP-54 podcast episodes are **regular Nostr events** (not addressable events), they behave differently than replaceable or addressable events when it comes to editing and deletion.
+Since NIP-54 podcast releases are **regular Nostr events** (not addressable events), they behave differently than replaceable or addressable events when it comes to editing and deletion.

 ## Key Differences from Addressable Events